mr-ansar/layer-cake/doc/source/simulating-http-clients.rst

 * a thread that connects, performs a series of request-response sequences and disconnects,
 * a process that starts and maintains a number of threads,
-* and a process that starts a number of the threading processes.
+* and a process that starts a number of the multithreading processes.

 The number of threads and processes will be configurable to allow for tuning.